App Marketing Strategy

 Pro tip

 Write 5 different hooks for every slideshow and test the top two by posting on different days.
-Small hook changes can 10x your reach on TikTok.
+Small hook changes can dramatically multiply your reach on TikTok.

 05